hddgpp/persistent-stopwatch/README.md

 - Milliseconds, seconds, minutes, and hours tracking
 - **Data saved in localStorage** so progress isn’t lost on refresh
 - Responsive and clean UI
-- Stop button turns red for visual feedback
+- The stop button turns red for visual feedback

 ## 🚀 How to Run
 1. Clone this repository: